jakapop1/.github.io/projects/FishingGame.md

 Additionally, I learned the importance of effective collaboration and communication within a development team.
 We worked together to ensure that our individual contributions integrated smoothly, resulting in a cohesive and functional game.

-In conclusion it served as an opportunity to apply theoretical knowledge to a practical, hands-on project, and I am proud of the final product we created!

-Source: Github Repository unavailable to public.